William Ponting and Mary Pearce

 Mary Hale nee Ponting died on 13 August 1817 aged 49 years at Floodgates Farm, Ham, Berkeley.
 She was buried in Berkeley.
 The monumental inscription refers to her as the wife of John Hale, yeoman and daughter of the late William Ponting of Hamfield, yeoman.

-John Hale later remarried Sarah Parker and they went on to have five more children.
+John Hale later remarried.
+His second wife was Sarah Parker and they went on to have five more children.
 John Hale died at Coldharbour Farm, Nash, Monmouthshire on 25 January 1853 (Reg Gen March Qtr 1853 Newport M 11a 12).

 Further detail of the family can be found at Appendix B.